 Character, Community & Service

 EPS provides a dynamic, innovative and caring environment where students are challenged to participate in leadership and community-building activities which shape both character and compassion; preparing students to be involved global citizens who make a difference in their community and in the world.
 Explorations students are creative problem solvers who value service and are actively engaged leaders in the school community and beyond.

 EPS believes in the power and importance of each individual student’s voice and works to cultivate a safe environment where student views are acknowledged, valued and discussed.
 Students are encouraged to advocate for themselves and are taught the appropriate way to handle conflict and disagreements as well as the most effective way to present new ideas or initiatives for the school or community.
 Being able to speak up for yourself and others, present and discuss new ideas and handle disputes and struggles are equally important to a quality and effective education as rigorous academics.
 EPS provides both, empowering students to excel in their studies while positively advocating for themselves throughout their life journey.

 Upper School (5th – 8th grade) is a time when students discover new passions and interests.
-Enrichment classes such as speech, debate, photography, technology, drama, band, yearbook, economics, archery, and art are provided throughout the course of their upper school experience.
+Enrichment classes such as speech, debate, photography, technology, drama, economics, archery, and art are provided throughout the course of their upper school experience.
 This diversity of enrichment classes is an important aspect of their intellectual development and serves as an enhancement to their academically challenging and engaging coursework.